Jeffrey Konvitz

 Jeffrey Konvitz (born July 22, 1944) is an American attorney, writer, and film producer.
 He was raised in Woodmere, New York and graduated from Hewlett High School in 1962.
 He continued his education at Cornell University (BA 1966) and the Columbia University School of Law (1969).
 Konvitz is probably best known for writing the novel The Sentinel, published in 1974.
 It was followed by a film adaptation in 1977, which he produced and adapted from the novel.

 He married model Vicki Peters in 1980, but they were divorced after parenting one child, Kristen Nicole (1983) who is a motion pictures packaging agent with United Talent Agency in Los Angeles.
-Later, he married actress Jill McWhirter in 1998 and fathered a second child with her, Katherine Arielle (2002).
+Later, he married actress Jillian McWhirter in 1998 and fathered a second child with her, Katherine Arielle (2002).
 He is Jewish.

 Konvitz was Managing Partner of VX119, a financing company in the entertainment industry.

 Film career

 Konvitz worked as an agent for CMA, general counsel for the Jerry Lewis theatre chain, a production executive for MGM, and as a film producer.
 As a producer, it would have been usual for Konvitz to option properties and put a package together.
 Konvitz saw that anything good was being snapped up by studios before it was ever seen by him, so Konvitz set out to create original projects.
 Konvitz wrote the screenplay for “Silent Night, Bloody Night” which he also produced.
 Konvitz showed the treatment to the financier on a Friday and told them the screenplay was being typed.
 The financiers asked to see the script but Konvitz didn't have a script or a writer, so he wrote the script himself in 3 days.